google-home/smarthome-washer/README.md

 2. Use Firebase Arduino library from here: https://github.com/FirebaseExtended/firebase-arduino.git
 3. Default **USER_ID**  is set to **123** in the index.js file.
 Please change it to something unique to make use of Homegraph based reporting.
 4. Use esp8266 core version 2.5.2
+5. You need to setup a billing account for utilizing firebase services more details can be found [here](https://firebase.google.com/support/faq#expandable-9).
+6. Though you setup a billing account, you have free usage limits.
+So, if your usage is within the limits, you will not be billed.
+More details can be found [here](https://firebase.google.com/support/faq#expandable-10).

 ## License